raid-guild/Partizee/README.md

 ### Project Scaffolding

 - `partizee new [OPTIONS]`
   - Scaffold a new project.
+If no flags are passed and no data the interactive menu will open automatically.
   - Options:
     - `-i`, `--interactive` — Use interactive menu to create a new dapp.
     - `--name <NAME>` — Dapp name.